Predicting Race and Ethnicity From the Sequence of Characters in a Name: Abstract

 \section{Abstract}

-To answer questions about racial inequality, we often need a way to infer race and ethnicity from a name.
-Until now, a bulk of the focus has been on optimally exploiting the last names list provided by the Census Bureau.
-But there is more information in the first names, especially for African Americans.
-To estimate the relationship between full names and race, we exploit the Florida voter registration data and the Wikipedia data \citep{ambekar2009name}.
-In particular, we model the relationship between the sequence of characters in a name, and race and ethnicity using Long Short Term Memory Networks.
-Our out of sample (OOS) precision and recall for the full name model estimated on the Florida Voter Registration data is .83 and .84 respectively.
-This compares to OOS precision and recall of .79 and .81 for the last name only model.
-Commensurate numbers for Wikipedia data are .73 and .73 for the full name model and .66 and .67 for the last name model.
-To illustrate the use of this method, we apply our method to the campaign finance data to estimate the share of donations made by people of various racial groups.
+To answer questions about racial inequality and fairness, we often need a way to infer race and ethnicity from names.
+One way to infer race and ethnicity from names is by relying on the Census Bureau's list of popular last names.
+The list, however, suffers from at least three limitations: 1. it only contains last names, 2. it only includes popular last names, and 3. it is updated once every 10 years.
+To provide better generalization, and higher accuracy when first names are available, we model the relationship between characters in a name and race and ethnicity using various techniques.
+A model using Long Short-Term Memory works best with out-of-sample accuracy of .85.
+The best-performing last-name model achieves out-of-sample accuracy of .81.
+To illustrate the utility of the models, we apply them to campaign finance data to estimate the share of donations made by people of various racial groups, and to news data to estimate the coverage of various races and ethnicities in the news.

 \doublespace